Skilled Work Regional (Provisional) visa (subclass 491)

 Salary - TSMIT/CSIT concession

-1. Type 1 Concession: Businesses must demonstrate that the applicant’s annual monetary earnings are at least 90% of the TSMIT/CSIT.
-Additionally, total earnings must meet applicable industrial award requirements and align with Annual Market Salary Rate (AMSR) expectations for the specific occupation and location.
+- Type 1 Concession: Businesses must demonstrate that the applicant’s annual monetary earnings are at least 90% of the TSMIT/CSIT.
+Additionally, the total earnings must meet the requirements of any applicable industrial awards and be in line with the Annual Market Salary Rate (AMSR) expectations for the specific occupation and location.

 There are specific rules regarding what constitutes eligible non-monetary earnings: